 - 5-9 Willow Terrace Road

-The Edge, the Universitys sports centre, prides itself on its accessibility.
-In May 2010, The Edge was awarded the Provisional Level of the Inclusive Fitness Initiative (IFI) Mark Accreditation.
-The IFI Mark Accreditation is the nationally-recognised standard of inclusion within the fitness industry, awarded to fitness facilities that are inclusive of both disabled and non-disabled people alike.
-Facilities include a pool hoist and a moveable swimming pool floor to assist wheelchair users into the pool, and gym equipment designed to be used by wheelchair users.
-There are fully accessible toilets and showers available.
+The Edge sports centre includes a pool hoist and a moveable swimming pool floor to assist wheelchair users into the pool, as well as gym equipment designed to be used by wheelchair users.
+There are also fully accessible toilets and showers available.

 Detailed accessibility information is also available for our museums and galleries.

 - Stanley and Audrey Burton Gallery and Treasures of the Brotherton Gallery accessibility information.

 - Marks & Spencer Archive accessibility information.